 Besides the historical exhibits, visitors can purchase books, cards, CDs, DVDs, maps, guides and other useful items relating to Sausalito and its surroundings.
 One popular new item is the illustrated book “Houseboats of Sausalito” by Phil Frank.
 Sadly, Phil passed away during the creation of the book, but it was completed by his wife Susan and volunteers from the Sausalito Historical Society.

-Ice House manager Doris Berdahl reports that the facility has received about 30,000 visitors in each of the past two years, some looking for luncheon recommendations, others for directions to Muir Woods, and others seeking parking meter change!
+Ice House manager Doris Berdahl reports that the facility has received about 30,000 visitors in each [of its first] two years, some looking for luncheon recommendations, others for directions to Muir Woods, and others seeking parking meter change!
 Locals with an interest in Sausalito’s colorful past are always welcome, as well.